Tips on How to Cut Down on Your SmartPhone Expenses

 - Scroll Down and See all the Applications that you are using your cellular data when on

 - Simply Flip them all “OFF” unless you need all those applications working.
-They also will be draining your battery. ( So it’s a total Win-Win)
+They also will drain your battery. ( So it’s a total Win-Win)

-Then when you need an application turned on without the ability to use Wi-Fi – you are just a few steps away to turn it back on.
+Then when you need an application turned on without the ability to use Wi-Fi – you are just a few steps away from turning it back on.

 It is a good practice to set up a time during the week or once a month and shut all your data usage off to all the applications – so you can maintain the problem with any new apps you have installed.